-Kayaking and canoeing on enclosed waters and offshore has become a popular recreational activity.
+Kayaking and canoeing on enclosed waters and offshore have become popular recreational activities.
 These vessels require information about wind waves, winds, gusts and thunderstorms.

-Forecasts and warnings for recreational boating should be given wide coverage on suitable communication channels such as marine radio, AM/FM radio and television.
-Proximity to wide-spread cellular telephone services along the coast now enables many recreational boaters to obtain forecasts and warnings via mobile phone and Internet, and therefore these means of distribution may also be taken advantage of where possible.
+Warnings and forecasts for recreational boating should be given wide coverage on suitable communication channels such as marine radio, AM/FM radio and television.
+Proximity to widespread cellular telephone services along the coast now enables many recreational boaters to obtain warnings and forecasts via mobile phone and Internet, and therefore these means of distribution may also be taken advantage of where possible.